What can I patent?

 How to patent

 Start with an international online patent search to confirm that your “new feature / step / formulation” is in fact “new”.
 The biggest mistake inventors make is spending a lot of money drafting and filing a provisional patent through a Patent Attorney without first conducting a search.
-The cost of a professional international online patent search is only R9,950 plus vat.

 Next, decide what kind of patent to file – a provisional patent, a complete patent, or a PCT patent.